 As well as holding over 5 gallons of waste, this composting toilet features an entirely separate 2.5-gallon flush tank to reduce smears on the toilet.
 Plus, a sliding gate valve links the two tanks, providing a secure, watertight seal when not in use.

 Lightweight, separates liquids and solids, flushes, and partially treats waste inside, yet comes with a super low price tag… what’s the catch?
 We’ll let you know when we find out, but until then, this composting toilet ranks highly on our list!

-Nature’s Head sure do know what they’re doing when it comes to compostable toilets, and we couldn’t help but mention another one of their products, the Nature’s Head Composting Toilet With Crank Handle.
+Nature’s Head sure does know what they’re doing when it comes to compostable toilets, and we couldn’t help but mention another one of their products, the Nature’s Head Self Contained Composting Toilet.

-In truth, there’s very little difference between this composting toilet (the name says it all, really) and the Nature’s Head Composting Toilet With Spider Crank, but they’re both so good that we felt bad for only mentioning one of them…
+In truth, there’s very little difference between this composting toilet (the name says it all, really) and the Nature’s Head Self Contained Composting Toilet, but they’re both so good that we felt bad for only mentioning one of them…

 This Nature’s Head composting model was actually the original, and the newer version features a spider handle instead.
 However, this older version has been tried and tested and features all the same perks, such as sturdy construction, simple emptying, and the fact that it’s an entirely self-contained composting toilet.
 Olden goldy or young and snazzy?
 The choice is up to you!

-And last but by no means least on our list of the best compost toilets around is the PLAYBERG Portable Toilet.
+And last but by no means least on our list of the best composting toilets around is the PLAYBERG Portable Toilet.

 Sure, this simple composting toilet can’t actually compost your waste for you… but it’s the perfect place to store your waste until you find somewhere to compost it.